Pseudo-iitian/LearningNode/Intro1/readme.md

-vim file.txt - used to open the file.txt in vim. ( vim is a text editor ) cat file.txt - used to print the content of file.txt
+vim file.txt - used to open the file.txt in vim. ( vim is a text editor ) cat file.txt - used to print the content of file.txt man cat - will tell you more about cat functionanlity man ascii | head -43 | tail -16 - it is used to print the first 43 and last 16 lines of the ascii manual entry man ascii | head -43 | tail -16 > file.txt - it will save the content into file.txt file open Intro1/ = will open the folder in GUI